2011 Super Outbreak: Cullman/Arab, Alabama

-Rated EF4, this highly visible multiple-vortex tornado tracked directly through downtown Cullman.
+Rated as a high-end EF4, this highly visible multiple-vortex tornado tracked directly through downtown Cullman.
 The tornado touched down at 2:40 p.m.
 CDT (19:40 UTC) on April 27 and tracked a 47 mi damage path through Cullman, Morgan, and Marshall Counties, causing six deaths.

 The Cullman tornado first touched down on the north side of Lewis Smith Lake and caused light structural damage near Crane Hill before intensifying and tracking directly towards Cullman, snapping numerous trees and heavily damaging several homes.
 The tornado entered Cullman while being tracked and broadcast live via several tower cameras, including those operated by Birmingham Fox affiliate WBRC (channel 6) and ABC affiliate WBMA-LD/WCFT-TV/WJSU-TV (channels 58, 33, and 40 - "ABC 33/40"), for several minutes.
 The ABC 33/40 camera captured the destruction of a communications tower belonging to Cullman area low-power television station WCQT-LP as the tornado ripped through the city at EF3 intensity.
 Radio stations in downtown Cullman also reported on the tornado and some even captured it passing over until power was knocked out.
 Downtown Cullman was badly damaged by the tornado, with the major damage being along a two-block area through the center of the downtown business district.
 Numerous well-built brick buildings and storefronts in downtown Cullman were heavily damaged or completely destroyed, along with churches, as the tornado briefly attained EF4 intensity.
 Damage to the Christ Lutheran Church in downtown was rated low-end EF4 as most of the structure completely collapsed.
 The courthouse and nearby emergency management building took a direct hit from the tornado, sustaining considerable damage, and two school buildings were heavily damaged as well.
 Many well-known businesses, such as Vincent's Furniture, The Cullman Times, and the Busy Bee Cafe, were also severely damaged/destroyed.
 Many homes were damaged or destroyed in residential areas of the city, with extensive tree and power line damage noted as well.
 In all, a total of 867 residences and 94 businesses within the city of Cullman were damaged or destroyed.